Call for Papers

 ——>>>>Submit proposals to email@example.com by 15 January 2019.

 If you would like to organise a panel, you may send us the call to post on the website under ‘special sessions’.
-Proposals received by those special session organisers but not taken for the session should then be forwarded to the conference committee so that they can be considered in the general pool.
+Proposals received by those special session organisers but not taken for the session will then be forwarded to the conference committee so that they can be considered in the general pool.